Group Conduct Review Process

 Reports of Violations and Notification

-Any individual who witnesses or becomes aware of an alleged violation of the Student Code of Conduct should report the violation to Campus Safety & Security, any member of the Student Involvement & Leadership staff, the dean of students or Student Conduct.
+Any individual who witnesses or becomes aware of an alleged violation of the Student Code of Conduct should report the violation to Campus Safety & Security, any member of the Student Involvement & Leadership staff, the dean of students or Community Standards and Conduct.
 Once an alleged violation is reported, an incident report will be prepared by Campus Safety & Security describing the nature and circumstances of the incident and the parties involved.
 Campus Safety & Security may conduct further investigation if additional or supplemental information is needed.
-All incident reports that imply group involvement are reviewed in Student Conduct, and those that warrant action are then referred for either an educational conversation or a hearing, depending upon the nature of the alleged violation.
+All incident reports that imply group involvement are reviewed in Community Standards and Conduct, and those that warrant action are then referred for either an educational conversation or a hearing, depending upon the nature of the alleged violation.

 There are 2 types of Group Conduct Review hearings at Johnson & Wales: administrative hearings and panel hearings.
 Administrative hearings are held before a single hearing officer.
 Panel hearings are conducted in front of a group of 3 trained panelists.
 In both cases, the role of the hearing officer or panel is to consider information provided from the investigation, group and, to the extent necessary, any complainants, participants or witnesses, in order to make a finding of “responsible” or “not responsible.”
 More serious violations that may result in a sanction of withdrawal or suspension of recognition are referred for a panel hearing, while less serious violations are referred for an administrative hearing.